ajshedivy/controls-algorithms/README.md

 Control algorithms and testing.

 ## PID Controller
-Import as module to use PID object.
-Run file as-is for demo and to adjust set point with slider to view live controller-response.
-Includes optional protection against integral windup and derivative kick and can be run as simulation or with real system.
+General purpose PID controller that can be imported as a module and used as an object.
+Protection for common PID control issues including integral windup and derivative kick.

 *see [pid-control](https://github.com/WisconsinAutonomous/controls-algorithms/tree/master/pid-control)*